brooklynrail/brooklynrail-platform/content/events/2021/03/ellen-altfest-with-toby-kamps.md

 ---
 title: Ellen Altfest with Toby Kamps
 summary: Artist Ellen Altfest joins Rail Editor-at-Large Toby Kamps for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading from Forrest Gander.
 people:
   - person: ellen-altfest
   - person: toby-kamps